Datto (company): Founding of Datto

+Datto had 700 employees by January 2017.

-In early 2017, Datto acquired Open Mesh.
+In January 2017, Datto acquired Open Mesh.

+In September 2017, Datto opened an office in Amsterdam to serve the Benelux regions.

+Datto had 883 workers by October 2017, 434 of whom were in Norwalk.

 Datto was acquired by Vista Equity Partners for around $1.5 billion in late 2017.
 As part of the deal, Datto merged with the Vista portfolio company Autotask Corporation and Austin McChord remained CEO of the combined company.

-McChord stepped down as CEO in October 2018, remaining on the board.
+McChord resigned as CEO in October 2018, remaining on the board.
 In January 2019, following the announcement of McChord’s departure, Datto named Tim Weller as its new CEO.
 Weller joined Datto in 2017 as chief financial officer before stepping into the chief executive role.
-Before joining Datto, Weller was CFO at Akamai, where he led its initial public offering, and CFO at clean energy technology company EnerNOC.
+Before joining Datto, Weller was CFO at Akamai Technologies, where he led its initial public offering, and CFO at clean energy technology company Enel X.